 We have been able to dig deep into the past with the help and kind assistance of the National Maritime Museum’s website, the curator of Kresen Kernow (the home of Cornish History Archives), and Cornwall Council’s Historic Environment Planning dept.

-John Carter was given the nickname of the ‘King of Prussia’ as a child due to him always wanting to be the ‘king’ when playing games with his brothers.
+John Carter was given the nickname of the ‘King of Prussia’ as a child due to him always wanting to be the ‘king’ whilst playing games with his brothers.
 The real King of Prussia was a successful German military Commander who was quite fashionable and famous during John’s lifetime.
-According to the Maritime museum, in its maritime views website, Prussia Cove was named after John Carter.
+According to the Maritime museum, on it's maritime views website, Prussia Cove was named after John Carter.
 To see this information please click here National Maritime Museum Website.

 Folliott-Stokes wrote in 1928 that if circumstances had been different and if the Carter boy’s parents had been wealthy, then John would have been sent to Parliament and Harry to the Navy.
 He concluded: “England would have doubtless gained a subtle diplomatist and a distinguished Admiral.”, such was the Carter’s reputation for scrupulous fair dealing and quick wittedness.